-Two of the books in the trilogy have already won the Booker prize, the UK's most prestigious fiction prize.
-But the Wolf Hall books also appealed to Oxford historian Diarmaid MacCulloch, author of a 500+ page biography of Cromwell.
+Two of the Wolf Hall books won the UK's more prestigious literary prize, the Booker Prize, but they also appealed to Oxford historian Diarmaid MacCulloch, author of a 500+ page biography of Cromwell.
 In the introduction he writes, "To call them 'historical novels' does them an injustice; they are novels which happen to be set in the sixteenth century, and with a profound knowledge of how that era functioned."

 The Tudor dynasty, which ruled England from 1485 to 1603, has been the focus of extraordinary public attention in recent years, thanks to the success of books like Hilary Mantel’s Wolf Hall and the lavish television drama The Tudors, starring Jonathan Rhys Meyers.
 We asked Alison Weir, the author of many bestselling factual and novelistic books on the period, to recommend her favourite works of Tudor historical fiction.

 The ancient world offers an excellent canvas for historical fiction but too many books fall victim to anachronistic thinking, says Oxford ancient historian Harry Sidebottom, author of two series of historical novels set in Ancient Rome.
 Here he recommends some of his own favourites, all written during the golden age of classical historical fiction half a century ago.